Manitoba health officials give coronavirus update

 [ Sign up for our Health IQ newsletter for the latest coronavirus updates ]

-As of Sunday morning, health officials said there were 1,180 active cases in Manitoba and 29,322 individuals who have recovered from COVID-19.
+As of Sunday morning, there were 1,194 known active cases of COVID-19 in Manitoba and the province’s five-day test positivity rate was 3.7 per cent.

 Questions about COVID-19?
 Here are some things you need to know: